machzqcq/go-experiments/README.md

 - Then install [package control](https://packagecontrol.io/installation)
 - For Go intellisense - installed [GoSublime]() package from Preferences -> Browse Packages -> search for GoSublime and click install

+Alternately, you can use Visual Studio Code

+- Install VS Code from internet
+- Extensions -> Install Go plugin from lukehoban - Thats it!

 # Concepts

 ## Variables, Constants, Pointers